polarfire-soc/polarfire-soc-documentation/memory-hierarchy/mpfs-memory-hierarchy.md

 ![Memory Map](https://bitbucket.microchip.com/projects/FPGA_PFSOC_ES/repos/polarfire-soc-documentation/raw/images/memory-hierarchy/Cache-LIM-Scratchpad-full-memory-map.png?at=refs%2Fheads%2Ftemporary-images)

 Cached and non-cached access to external DDR memory can be done through 32-bit or 64-bit addresses through separate memory ranges.
-Non-cached DDR accesses can be done through a Write Combine Buffer (WCB) to improve performance by combinig multiple accesses into a single burst.
+Non-cached DDR accesses can be done through a Write Combine Buffer (WCB) to improve performance by combining multiple accesses into a single burst.

 ## L1 Memory Use Cases
 The L1 instruction cache memory attached to the U54 processor cores can be used as fast deterministic access Instruction Tighly Integrated Memory (ITIM) instead of cache memory.
 L1 memory is converted from cache to ITIM by writing to the relevant ITIM memory range associated with each U54 processor core.
 The ITIM memory can be returned to being used as L1 cache by writing a zero to the first byte above the top of the ITIM region.